 Whatever you replace, you should definitely buy an amplifier because clean power is what you need.
 The amplifiers that are built into car stereos are relatively low-powered — an outboard amp will give you more headroom so your system can coast along instead of straining to create the level you need on the highway.

-I don't want to put a new radio in my Jeep, but my music doesn't sound that great.
+My music doesn't sound that great, but I really don't want to put a new radio in my Jeep.
 Will new speakers help?

 Absolutely.
 If you're going to keep your factory radio, look for speakers that are efficient (sensitivity rating over 90 dB).
 Spend a little more money on the 5-1/4" speakers that are going over your head — a good tweeter will bring out all the details in your music without taking your head off.